ViennaRSS/vienna-rss/README.md

 ### Localizing and translating ###

 We need help keeping Vienna translations up to date into different languages.
-Apart from English, here are the languages for which a localization effort has started :
+Apart from English, here are the languages for which a localization effort has started:

 * German
 * French